petervflocke/lcdmonitor/PROJECT_PLAN.md

 - Rotary in Commands: moves selection; window auto-scrolls to keep cursor visible.
 Selection index range is [0..N], where N is the `Exit` entry.
 - Double press in Commands: send the selected command (see protocol).
 Selecting `Exit` returns to Telemetry (no message) and resets Telemetry scroll to top.
 - Data structures: keep telemetry buffer unchanged; add a separate commands array (id + 19-char label), plus `cursor_index` and `window_start`.
+- Connection monitoring: Arduino maintains a watchdog for telemetry frames in both modes; on timeout it switches to an animated "Waiting for data…" screen and returns to Telemetry once frames resume.

 6.2 Server protocol (logging only; no execution)